Iolani Regent

 No analysis available

-There is no explicit public-remark support for common area electricity being included in maintenance fees.
-Unlike water and sewer, which are repeatedly stated, this feature is not described by agents across the listings and appears to be MLS checkbox data without corroboration.
+There is no explicit public-remark support for common area electricity being included in the maintenance fee.
+Unlike water and sewer, which are repeatedly stated in remarks, common-power inclusion appears only as a partial MLS checkbox pattern (9/13) without corroborating text.

 No analysis available